 The WBEA and ASG lab began a pilot project to include $SO_2$ monitoring via denuder.
-This was deployed at one of the two denuders at Bertha Ganter - Fort McKay.
+This was deployed at two denuders at Bertha Ganter - Fort McKay.
 The trial will attempt to understand how adding another denuder tube may impact the sampling of the other parameters.
+The trial continues and the ASG lab at the WBEA is analyzing the data. $SO_2$ denuders are expected to be deployed throughout the network in early 2024.